lacanoid/datalink/docs/access.md

 ------------

 When `write_access` is `FS` then 'immutable' state for a file is left unmodified.
-This option does not require datalinker.
+This option does not require a datalinker.

 When `write_access` is `BLOCKED` then file is changed to 'immutable' state.
 It can't be renamed, modified or deleted neither by a normal user nor superuser.